Skip to content

 Arts Education Facilitator (Dance)

 Morgyn began her dance training in Edmonton, Alberta at Victoria School of the Arts, where she graduated with an International Baccalaureate dance certificate.
 She then studied at the School of Toronto Dance Theatre where she was awarded the Walker Wood Foundation and Lindy Green & Sam Chaiton bursaries and graduated in 2019 as class valedictorian.
 Following graduation she travelled with her class to Mexico for a residency with La Escuela Profesional de Danza de Mazatlán.
 She has worked with Frog in Hand, Kaeja d’Dance, the Citadel + Compagnie, Human Body Expression and has performed in Nextfest, the Toronto and Edmonton Fringe Festivals, InSitu, Dance Ontario DanceWeekend, SummerWorks and the Festival des arts de Saint-Sauveur.
 She recently joined Wind in the Leaves Collective as a dancer/ collaborator for an upcoming project titled Gay Guerilla and is in rehearsals for a new work choreographed by Laurence Lemieux, set to premiere in November 2020.
-Morgyn is extremely excited to be one of tiger princess’ Assistant Facilitators as she finds arts education invaluable for young people.
+Morgyn is extremely excited to be one of tiger princess’ Facilitators as she finds arts education invaluable for young people and older adults

 Irvin Chow